 Three-quarters of Spain’s economy are service-based, thanks largely to its highly-educated workforce and reasonable costs.

 Finally, Spain has nearly 50 million consumers and 80 million tourists that spend a lot of dollars in the country every single year.

 And if you want to set up a business, you could use Spain as a base serving third-country markets.
 It’s got excellent links to Europe, North Africa, and Latin America.

-The government of Spain launched its Golden Visa program back in 2013 after a long and arduous journey of digging itself out of the hole where it found itself during the economic crisis of 2009.
+The government of Spain launched the Spanish residency, known as the Spain Golden Visa program, back in 2013 after a long and arduous journey of digging itself out of the hole where it found itself during the economic crisis of 2009.

 And even though it now finds itself in a much more favorable economic situation, it’s still quite eagerly handing out residencies to foreign investors to keep the momentum going.